PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 slab_nomerge init_on_alloc=1 init_on_free=1 pti=on vsyscall=none page_alloc.shuffle=1 randomize_kstack_offset=on extra_latent_entropy debugfs=off oops=panic quiet loglevel=0
 ```

-Kicksecure does not enforce either `module.sig_enforce=1` or ` lockdown=confidentiality` by default as they lead a lot of hardware compatibility issues, consider enabling these if possible on your system.
-Additionally, `mce=0` is also [no longer](https://forums.whonix.org/t/kernel-hardening/7296/493) used.
+Kicksecure does not enforce either `module.sig_enforce=1` or `lockdown=confidentiality` by default as they lead to a lot of hardware compatibility issues; consider enabling these if possible on your system.
+Additionally, [`mce=0` is no longer recommended](https://forums.whonix.org/t/kernel-hardening/7296/493).

 - Entropy generation
 ```